Our Year in Review

 Sébastien Cloutier is the CFO of the TrashTalk board.
 His job is to ensure that all our bookkeeping and financial affairs are in order at all times.

 Thanks to an accounting background, Sébastien is the perfect overseer of the financials of TrashTalk.

 Siddarth is a director of the TrashTalk board.
 He is responsible for ensuring that all our decisions and ventures are made with the highest degree of sustainability and environmental responsibility in mind.
 With a degree in Ecology, this makes him the perfect candidate to advise us on sustainable affairs.

 It’s been a big first year.

-With the help of 100+ amazing volunteers, we collected
+With the help of 100+ amazing volunteers, we've collected

-To put that into perspective, That’s the weight of an adult Rhino.
+To put that into perspective, that’s the weight of four adult rhinos.

 Angell Woods Dog Park cleanups